hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > "Stoney Batter" to Macadamizers,
 >
-> Or with a board turn'd walking advertisers;
+> Or with a board turned walking advertisers;
 >
-> Or using steps (not chassees, more's the pity)
+> Or using steps (not chassées, more is the pity)
 >
-> To hawk some golden bubble thro' the city.
+> To hawk some golden bubble through the city.

 ### Free balls